-- Good attendance is promoted in Loreto Balbriggan by a culture of high expectations, encouraging each student to take responsibility for her own learning and achieve her full potential through regular presence in class - Students are made aware of the importance of attendance at Year group assemblies, both year heads and attendance officer highlight the significance of excellent attendance. - An appraisal system is in place which rewards students on a monthly basis in relation to excellent attendance. - Wellbeing tutors play a key role in monitoring attendance.
-Wellbeing class is an excellent opportunity to identify any negative trends in relation to attendance. - Awards ceremony at the end of the year highlights students from each individual year who have had exceptional attendance. - Reports to parents/guardians include a detailed breakdown of attendance for the period in question.
-End of year reports. - Updates on the school electronic screens make attendance an important element in Loreto Balbriggan. - The calendar for the academic year is published annually in the school journal and is published on our website It is hoped that this will enable parents/guardians to plan family events around school closures, thus minimizing the chances of non-attendance
+- Good attendance is promoted in Loreto Balbriggan by a culture of high expectations, encouraging each student to take responsibility for her own learning and achieve her full potential through regular presence in class - Students are made aware of the importance of attendance through Year assemblies, year heads and form teachers highlight the significance of excellent attendance in their dealings with students. - Form teachers play a key role in monitoring attendance.
+Form class is an excellent opportunity to identify any negative trends in relation to attendance. - Awards ceremony at the end of the year highlights students from each individual year who have had exceptional attendance. - Reports to parents/guardians include a detailed breakdown of attendance for the period in question.
+End of year reports.

+- Updates on the school electronic screens make attendance an important element with Loreto Balbriggan. - The calendar for the academic year is published annually in the school journal, and is published on our website.
+It is hoped that this will enable parents/guardians to plan family events around school closures, thus minimizing the chances of non-attendance. - A breakdown of the procedures relating to attendance and is available on Compass to ensure all staff are aware of the various functions in relation to Compass and attendance.